dudewheresmycode/aws-s3-sign/README.md

 #aws-s3-sign
 ---
-Generates a policy and signature for posting files via CORS to amazon Amazon S3.
+Generates a policy and signature for posting files via CORS to Amazon S3.

 **Install**
 ```bash